molikto/mlang/NOTES/19-03-12 STRUCTURAL_DATA_TYPES.md

 * simple data types is structural in the sense you can use them anywhere, because they are just sigma and sums. **they allows type calculus**

 * the usage of "inductive data types" can appear similar to simple ones, but we restrict syntaxally what term they can contains
-    * no calling a recursive function inside (but non-the-less can be defined inside them)
+    * no calling a recursive function "a" inside "a" (but non-the-less can be defined inside them)
     * no definition of recursive data type/recursive functions is allowed inside

   this way the semantics is pretty much the same as when they are defined in empty context